 These three pro tips on how top real estate agents vet their recommended loan officers can save you, as a homebuyer, time, and money.
 Now that you’ve read this blog, you’ll be ready to vet your own loan officer.
 Real estate agents are an excellent source for qualified loan officers.
 We’re happy to share their insider tips to help you get the most out of your loan officer and real estate agent relationship.

-Find your top loan officer online at Summit Mortgage today, or call us at (800) 466-3133.
+Have questions?
+Want help getting started?
+Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
+They’ll provide a free consultation and guide you through every step of the loan application process.
+Or call us at (800) 466-3133.
 We’re happy to help you understand your loan options and be a trustworthy partner with your preferred real estate agent.

 Categories: Home Buying